security-tools/burp-control/README.md

 BurpControl, in conjunction with Burp Suite Professional, provides the following features:

-* Run a Burp site crawl scan in headless or GUI mode
+* Run a Burp site crawl in headless or GUI mode
 * Run a Burp vulnerability scan in headless or GUI mode
-* Configure in and out-of-scope URL(s) for Burp's
+* Configure in and out-of-scope URL(s) for Burp's crawler and scanner
 * Use externals UI or API tests to extend Burp's target sitemap
 * Generate a scan report in HTML/XML format.
 * Shut down Burp